RF Output Block

 GUI Location

-RF Output > General tab > Phase
+RF Output > Frequency and Phase tab > Phase

 SCPI Command

-[:SOURce][:RF<channel>]:PHASe[:OFFSet] <real>
+[:SOURce][:RF<channel>]:PHASe[:OFFSet] <angle>

 [:SOURce][:RF<channel>]:PHASe[:OFFSet]?
 [MAXimum|MINimum]